Preparing for your Pet's Procedure

 What is my cost estimate?

-Please contact the veterinarian performing your pet’s procedure if you didn’t receive a cost estimate yet:
+Please contact the veterinarian performing your pet’s procedure if you didn’t receive an estimate of costs yet:

 What can I expect on the night of the procedure?